The 12 Best Neighborhoods in Knoxville

 Alcoa is a city in Blount County, south of Knoxville.
 The town is a gateway to the Great Smoky Mountains, which lie southeast.
 It’s a great place to live if you’re looking for a smaller community feel with all the amenities of a big city.
 Access is easy, as Highway 129 transports you directly to the University of Tennessee.

 The city was founded in 1919 and is best known as home to the Alcoa aluminum company.
 Today, this once heavily industrial town is a thriving community where residents enjoy a slower pace of life.
 The city has its own airport, which makes traveling easy.
-There are also several parks, recreation areas, golf courses, and tennis courts.
+There are also several parks, including Oak Ridge Memorial Park and A K Bissell Park, as well as recreation areas, art galleries, golf courses, and tennis courts.

 Maryville

-Maryville is next to Alcoa in Blount County and a 30 minutes drive south of downtown Knoxville.
+Maryville is next to Alcoa in Blount County and a jewel in South Knoxville.
+It is located a 30-minute drive south of downtown Knoxville.
 Like its neighbor, it has that small-town feel while still providing residents with various shopping, dining, and entertainment options.

 The city was founded in 1785 and is best known for being the home of Maryville College.
 Today, Maryville is positioned near the airport and the Great Smoky Mountains.
 Residents have stunning views and live beside the rolling Tennessee foothills and farmlands.
 Several parks provide a place for sports, walking, and playgrounds.
 Uniquely, it has a drive-in movie theater.